 – Madame Magazin

-“With Hawk Moth, Finnish Katja Kettu, in Norwegian with the good help of translator Turid Farbregd, has written a novel that many people at risk of drowning should dive into – and certainly experience literary shortness of breath….” – FIVE STARS OUT OF SIX, Stavanger Aftenblad newspaper
+“With Hawk Moth, Finnish Katja Kettu, in Norwegian with the good help of translator Turid Farbregd, has written a novel that many people at risk of drowning should dive into – and certainly experience literary shortness of breath…” – Stavanger Aftenblad newspaper

-“Katja Kettu borrows aspects from both thrillers and historical novels and mixes them together in a raw, sensual and direct language that also features strong natural scenes with touches of mystery and ancient folklore.” – Dag og Tid newspaper
+“Katja Kettu borrows aspects from both thrillers and historical fiction and mixes them together in raw, sensual, and direct language that also features strong, natural scenes with touches of mystery and ancient folklore.” – Dag og Tid newspaper

-“… a seductive reading experience with a strong smell and taste … The joy of the harsh language is the big bonus of the novel that opens up insights and glimpses into a close, yet almost unknown, part of Nordic history.
+“A seductive reading experience with a strong smell and flavour… The joy of the harsh language is the big bonus of the novel that opens up insights into a close, yet almost unknown, part of Nordic history.
 It should also be mentioned that Turid Farbregd has made a great effort to transfer this novel into a form suited to Norwegian-speaking readers.” – Dagsavisen newspaper

 “One of Finland’s great new writers” – Adresseavisen newspaper

-“It takes an incredible imagination and discipline to create a book tailored to the Hawk Moth.
-It is a story spread over decades, and at the same time dense, mesmerizing, written in beautiful, poetic moments (…) And at the same time full of human, even primitive, emotions and desires. (…) Suspension guaranteed.
+“It takes incredible imagination and discipline to create a book like Hawk Moth.
+It is a story spread over decades and it’s dense, mesmerizing, written in beautiful, poetic moments… And at the same time full of human, even primitive, emotions and desires… Suspension guaranteed.
 Great prose, sensationally translated by Bożena Kojro.
 Perfect material for a moving film, full of magic and love.
-I recommend.”– Jerzy Doroszkiewicz, Poranny newspaper
+I recommend it.”– Jerzy Doroszkiewicz, Poranny newspaper

-“The Finnish writer is fascinated with the relationships of people brought to the extreme where the differences between nations and religions disappear in the face of suffering.
-Kettu mixes the genres, combines a classic romance with historical coverage, a crime, an erotic novel and fairy tales.
+“The Finnish writer is fascinated with the relationships between people brought to the extreme where the differences between nations and religions disappear in the face of suffering.
+Kettu mixes genres, combining a classic romance with historical coverage, crime, erotica and fairytales.
 Crimes of Soviet Russia are closely related to the secret beliefs of its inhabitants.
 The greatest strength of Hawk Moth is that it’s impossible to falsify the specific behavior of the characters.
-And also the plot of the book – sometimes even arrogant in its boldness.” – Newsweek Poland
+And also the plot of the book, which is sometimes even arrogant in its boldness.” – Newsweek Poland

 “Kettu shows the reader the power of feminine friendship and the will to survive.
 Her novel touches upon similar topics as the famous Mother by Pavol Rankov, laureate of the European Union Literary Prize.
-However, Kettu does it much better.” – FIVE STARS OUT OF SIX, Polityka newspaper
+However, Kettu does it much better.” – Polityka newspaper